beakbahama/log/docs/stress.md

 or
 # A Path From Global Stress to Global Success

-> In this document, I introduce the new terms PPSD, PPHD, and PP4K—not for novelty’s sake, but to encourage a deeper reflection on the human experience and how stress affects us all.
+> In this document, I introduce the new terms PPSD, PPHD, and PP4K, not for novelty’s sake, but to encourage a deeper reflection on the human experience and how stress affects us all.

 > These concepts invite us to move beyond addressing isolated issues and instead focus on reshaping the very foundation of how we understand human well-being.
 Together, we’ll explore how these ideas can guide us toward a future where everyone can thrive in a truly connected, supportive, and healing world.